-Nested by the highland route Kjalvegur connecting the north and the south, between the two big glaciers Langjökull and Hofsjökull, Hveravellir Nature Reserve is one of the last great wilderness areas of Europe.
+Nested by the highland route Kjalvegur and between the two big glaciers Langjokull and Hofsjokull, Hveravellir Nature Reserve is one of Europe’s last great wilderness areas.

-Extending up to the foothills of Langjökull glacier Hveravellir is a geothermal hotspot with smoking fumaroles and bubbling water holes.
-It is a special experience to have a look around, whether it is in the summer or winter.
-The surroundings are spectacular.
-Fenced in by glaciers mountains craters and lava fields wherever you look the scenery is breathtaking.
-We kindly remind you to not forget the camera in the car, for this area offers plenty of superb photo opportunities.
+Extending up to the foothills of Langjokull glacier, Hveravellir is a geothermal hot spot with smoking fumaroles and bubbling water holes.
+Whether summer or winter, it is a special experience to view.
+Fenced in by glaciers, mountains craters, and lava fields… wherever you look the scenery is breathtaking!
+Don’t leave the camera in the car, for this area offers plenty of superb photo opportunities.

 Things to do in Hveravellir

-Hveravellir is one of Iceland’s most popular oasis in the highlands whether your drive hike or ride the Icelandic horse.
-The area offers various hiking trails through the wonders of the lava field or nearby spectacular mountain slope.
-And for those in need of recharging and relaxing just a simple chill in the nature pool followed by a cup of hot chocolate and a slice of cake in the Internet Café might be just the thing.
+Hveravellir is one of Iceland’s most popular highland destinations, whether you drive, hike or ride an Icelandic horse.
+The area has various hiking trails through the wonders of the lava field or the nearby spectacular mountain slope.

 One particularly interesting hiking trail is the Green route.
 This 30-minute hike goes around several surreal hot spring vents with colorful earth.
 You will also visit a cave and sheep enclosure that a famous 18th century outlaw, Mountain-Eyvindur, used.
 Many other outlaws also hid in Hveravellir over the centuries.
 You can also visit an turf-roofed old shelter farmers built to use while they were herding sheep.